chefspec/fauxhai/README.md

 end
 ```

-This will ssh into the machine (you must have authorization to run `sudo ohai` on that machine), download a copy of the ohai output, and optionally cache that data inside the test directory (speeding up future tests).
+This will ssh into the machine (you must have authorization to run `sudo ohai` on that machine), download a copy of the Ohai output, and optionally cache that data inside the test directory (speeding up future tests).

 ### Overriding + Fetching